Flight-Free-UK/flight_free_uk_website/source/posts/adventures-in-happiness.html.markdown

 I wonder, was my journey really worth all that resource use?
 Is the world at least a little happier for it?
 It was after all a [journey about happiness](https://theconversation.com/why-i-quit-my-day-job-researching-happiness-and-started-cycling-to-bhutan-105531). . .

 Perhaps I could justify my journey based solely on my personal happiness, of which there was a great deal.
-I fulfilled important human needs (such as physical well-being, connectivity, meaning, and autonomy), I had experiences that were not only awe-inspiring in the moment but can be recounted for many years to come, and I experienced challenge that lead to personal growth.
+I fulfilled important human needs (such as physical well-being, connectivity, meaning, and autonomy), I had experiences that were not only awe-inspiring in the moment but can be recounted for many years to come, and I experienced challenge that led to personal growth.

 Though is it only about my personal happiness?
 I think not.